banner

 }

-The above openInputChannelPair method directly calls the native method nativeOpenInputChannelPair to create a pair of InputChannels.
+The openInputChannelPair method will directly call the native method nativeOpenInputChannelPair to create a pair of InputChannels.

 public static InputChannel[] openInputChannelPair(String name) {